shanegibney/RubyonRailsCourseNotes/README.md

 database: postgres
 ```

-'postgres' is the name of one of the datbases created in postgres.
+'postgres' is the name of one of the databases created in postgres.
 If databases have not been created there click initialize.
 Also before running the rails server you must start the postgres server with

 ```
 $ pg_ctl -D /usr/local/var/postgres start